Major Groups > Gilled Mushrooms > Dark-Spored > Cortinarius > Cortinarius croceus

 by Michael Kuo

 As I am treating it, Cortinarius croceus has yellow gills, a yellowish brown to olive brown cap, mild to radishlike odor and taste, and a dark red to reddish black reaction to KOH on the cap surface.
 It is officially a European species, and one common North American version has been labeled Cortinarius incognitus; it has slightly larger spores and a mild taste.
-But Cortinarius croceus does occur in North America, according to Joseph Ammirati (1988), who says it is "highly variable" (53) and may encompass Cortinarius incognitus.
+But Cortinarius croceus does occur in North America, according to Joseph Ammirati (1984), who says it is "highly variable" (53).

-The mushrooms belong to subgenus Dermocybe of Cortinarius and my sense, reading Dermocybe literature, is that the whole project of delineating species on the basis of subtle distinctions in morphology is on hold while mycologists wait for DNA research to clear the playing field.
-At least one DNA investigation (Liu et al., 1997) found several of the sections and species names to be incoherent, genetically speaking.
+The mushrooms belong to subgenus Dermocybe of Cortinarius and my sense, reading Cortinarius literature, is that the whole project of delineating species on the basis of subtle distinctions in morphology is on hold while mycologists wait for DNA research to clear the playing field.
+At least one DNA investigation (Liu and collaborators, 1997) found several of the sections and species names to be incoherent, genetically speaking.
 So it seems best, for the time being anyway, to paint species in this area with broad strokes.

 Description: